artam1s/artam1s.github.io/_posts/2023-05-04-how-to-build-a-second-brain.markdown

 Thank you for reading and happy exploring!

 # Essence of the article
-- Make our ideas concrete, reveal connections between ideas, incubate ideas, sharpen your perspective
+- Intermediate Packets make our ideas concrete, reveal connections between ideas, incubate ideas, sharpen your perspective
-- The creative procress is based on divergence and convergence, in divergence you brainstorm and add ideas, in convergencee you select only the best and leave out the rest
+- The creative procress is based on divergence and convergence, in divergence you brainstorm and add ideas, in convergence you select only the best and leave out the rest
 ## Capture
 - Capture information about the source, capture in your own words
 - Capture what resonates, not analytically